Lesson 5 of6

 Theological Themes in Zephaniah

-The Day of the Lord was generally celebrated as the day of the Lord’s deliverance of the people of God, both in past history and in expectations for the future.
-Amos reversed this understanding.
-The Day of the Lord became the day of the Lord’s judgment against the people of God for their rebellion through injustice and idolatry.
+The Day of the Lord was generally celebrated as the day of the Lord’s deliverance of the people of God, both in past history and in expectations for the future–it was a thing to look forward to.
+Amos reversed this understanding–God is not necessarily a warrior for us, but perhaps also against us.
+The Day of the Lord became the day of the Lord’s judgment against the people of God for their rebellion through injustice and idolatry–we all ought to be terrified, Amos suggested (see also Joel 2:1-11, Isaiah 2.12-22, EzekielEzekiel was a priest and prophet who was raised in Jerusalem and exiled to Babylon in 597 BCE.
+7:5-27).
 Zephaniah follows Amos’s reversal.
 However, Zephaniah, along with other prophetic traditions in Judah, works the theme in more than one direction.
-The Day of the Lord is against both Judah and the nations, after which it can function again as a day of the Lord’s deliverance.
+The Day of the Lord is against both Judah and the nations, after which will come the Lord’s deliverance.
 In the latter case, the deliverance is perhaps more properly termed restoration and transformation.
-The people and the world (including the nations) are remade into a faithful worshiping community.
+In linking the fates of Judah and the nations, the prophet envisions an entire world remade into a faithful worshipping community.

 Remnant

-While in no way minimizing the devastation of the judgment, the concept of a remnant opened the way for a future beyond the judgment.
+While in no way minimizing the devastation of the judgment, the concept of a remnant (Hebrew: she-arit) opened the way for a future beyond the judgment.
 In Zephaniah, the first chapter opens and closes with worldwide destruction as the envisioned future.
 Beginning in the second chapter, a surviving group is discussed.
 This remnant is not a group that has been spared from the devastation; rather, they are survivors who have gone through the judgment.
-From the surviving group God reconstitutes a faithful group.
-The remnant is given pure speech and appropriate humility.
-They are promised the protection of God and are invited to join in God’s own celebration of the renewed life of the remnant.
+From these, God reconstitutes a faithful group, characterized by humility, honest speech, and a lack of fear.
+They are promised the protection of God and are invited to join in God’s own celebration of the renewed life.

 Seek the Lord

-In Zephaniah “seeking the Lord” (and equivalent expressions) is understood as a constant posture of faith.
+In Zephaniah “seeking the Lord” (and equivalent expressions such as “searching for”) is understood as a constant posture of faith.
 Not to seek the Lord is understood as rebellion, whether in the form of turning away (1:6) or of indifference (1:12).
-Once the judgment of God sets in, seeking the Lord is no guarantee that one would be hidden from the searching of God (compare 1:12 with the “perhaps” of 2:3).
-Characteristics of the transformed people that God creates after the judgment will include seeking refuge in the Lord and calling on the name of the Lord.
+The transformed people that God creates after the judgment will constantly seek refuge in the Lord and call on the name of the Lord.
 The movement is from failure to seek the Lord to the Lord’s seeking out the people in judgment and then to the people seeking the Lord in post-judgment fidelity.